zingale/cca-summer-school/content/advection/advection-exercises-multid.md

 reconstructing in one coordinate direction and solving the Riemann problem in that direction.

-Code up a 2-d advection solver and test it on advecting a Gaussian.

 The timestep limiter needs to be adapted a bit, and is now:

 $$\Delta t = C \left [ \frac{u}{\Delta x} + \frac{v}{\Delta y} \right ]^{-1}$$

+## Try it

+Code up a 2-d advection solver and test it on advecting a Gaussian.